 FENOCO (Ferrocarriles del Norte de Colombia S.A.) is responsible for the administration, operation and maintenance of railway infrastructure and rolling stock of the Atlantic Railway Concession in northern Colombia.

-The company already operated a voice-centric TETRA network supplied by Teltronic, part of the Sepura Group, supporting simultaneous voice and data transmission on the Chiriguaná-Santa Marta line.
+The company already operated a voice-centric TETRA network supplied by Teltronic, supporting simultaneous voice and data transmission on the Chiriguaná-Santa Marta line.
 Used principally for the transportation of coal from La Loma mine to ports on the northern coast, the 246km line has 17 stations and sees the transportation of 156,000 tons of coal per day.